ray-project/ray/doc/source/ray-air/check-ingest.rst

 .. tabbed:: Disable Transform

     This example shows overriding the transform config for the "side" dataset.
+This means that the original dataset will be returned by ``.get_dataset_shard("side")``.

     .. code:: python